eJayV/hAckathon_march132023/README.md

 This program runs in terminal and simply takes in your date of birth and outputs a percentage of life lived so far and shows a visual of how many weeks you have used and how many you have left... if you live to 90.

+Try the windows.exe if your on windows, it uses X's and O's instead of boxes.

 Heres an example output: